 There is one place, though, where the heat isn’t welcome: your home.

-Window air conditioners have been the answer for a long time, but many apartments and local ordinances don’t allow units that protrude from a window.
+Window air conditioners have been the answer for a long time, but many apartments and local ordinances don’t allow window ACs that protrude from a window.

-Portable air conditions are an ideal solution because they can cool your space as effectively as a window unit without being visible from the outside.
+Portable air conditions are an ideal solution because they can cool your space as effectively as a window-mounted unit without being visible from the outside.

 While a portable air conditioner doesn’t stick out of a window like a window unit does, it does still require a window for operation.